 - Shrinkage of the thymus gland with potential negative impacts to the immune system.
 (5)

-Another dangerous artificial sweetener in sports drinks is acesulfame potassium also known as acesulfame K or Ace K for short.
+Another dangerous artificial sweetener is acesulfame potassium also known as acesulfame K or Ace K for short.
 Like sucralose, use also risks weight gain and gut flora disruption.

 Warning: acesulfame potassium is often mistaken as an electrolyte when appearing on a sports drink nutritional label.